 When this happens, make sure the reasons for your dress code actually make sense to your employees.
 These reasons should also be communicated properly through emails, orientations, and possibly posters in strategic areas such as restrooms and break rooms.

-Pin posters or flyers of your enterprises’ workplace guidelines in common areas to help you better communicate the reasons for a workplace dress code.
+Pin posters or flyers of your enterprises’ workplace guidelines and safety signs in common areas to help you better communicate the reasons for a workplace dress code.
 This is especially important for situations where safety is a prime consideration.

 What other pros can you think of?
 Comment below.